Why The DoD Created The CMMC

 About CMMC Levels

-As mentioned above, the various CMMC levels call for different controls outlined in NIST SP 800-171 Rev. 1 and NIST SP 800-171 Rev. B. DoD Contractors should determine which CMMC level they wish to obtain and then implement the controls necessary.
-For DoD contractors that have already implemented all NIST SP 800-171 controls, they should have no issues with passing a CMMC audit successfully up to CMMC Level 3.
+As mentioned above, the various CMMC levels call for different controls outlined in FAR 52.204.21, NIST SP 800-171, and NIST SP 800-172.
+DoD Contractors should determine which CMMC level they wish to obtain and then implement the controls necessary.
+For DoD contractors that have already implemented all NIST SP 800-171 controls, they should have no issues with passing a CMMC assessment successfully up to CMMC Level 2.

-For DoD contractors who have not implemented the NIST SP 800-171 Rev1 or RevB controls, the following options are available to prepare for a CMMC audit:
+For DoD contractors who have not implemented the any controls, the following options are available to prepare for a CMMC assessment:

 Do it Yourself: Meet Requirements In-House